iamdtang/skaterdav85.github.io/teaching/2019/labs/node-2.md

 }
 ```

-If the track isn't found, return a response with a 404 status code.
-The response should be an object with a key `error` that has some message indicating that the track wasn't found.
+If the track isn't found, return an empty response with a 404 status code.

 For your `Track` model, alias the column names to their camelCased version.
 For example, the column `UnitPrice` should be `unitPrice` on your model.
 Also, alias your primary key `TrackId` to just `id`.